chaseleantj/gpt-prompts/README.md

 If it doesn't work, don't worry.

-Copy and paste this code, and it should work:
+Copy and paste this code.
+It was written by GPT during a successful attempt.

 ```
 # Can you execute this code on the attached image?